38decibel/VBA-AI-Skill/05_Error_Handling.md

 # Functions

-Functions follow the same structure.
+Functions follow the same philosophy.

 ```vb
 Public Function FindLastRow(ws As Worksheet) As Long